Immunology / Stem cell biology

-Our bodies are continually changing and the fact that stem cells are able to regenerate themselves means that in most tissue – be it in the intestines, the skin or the blood – new cells are constantly being created too.
-This is the way the tissue is preserved or heals after injury.
-Sieweke’s special field are the mechanisms of blood formation and he has produced internationally recognised work that could help to develop possible new approaches to cellular therapy.
-It was Sieweke, for example, who discovered an emergency mechanism which quickly responds to danger from serious infection and inflammation and supplies the body with new white blood cells.
-This demonstrated that when there are infections or inflammations stem cells can respond to messenger substances, triggering the production of special blood cells that fight the pathogens.
-The hope is that Sieweke’s research will one day mean the mechanism can be used in bone marrow transplants to help rebuild the immune system more quickly.
-His role as Humboldt Professor at Technische Universität Dresden will be to position the university more firmly in the field of tissue regeneration and, in particular, to drive translation, that is, the mid-term medical application of research.
+Our bodies are continually changing.
+In many organs – like the intestines, the skin or the blood – stem cells constantly create new cells to replace those that are lost.
+This is the way the tissue is preserved or regenerates after injury.
+Sieweke’s special field are the mechanisms by which cells of the immune system are generated and the role of these cells in preserving tissue function and regeneration.
+He has produced internationally recognised work that could help to develop new approaches to cellular therapy.
+It was Sieweke’s team, for example, who discovered an emergency mechanism which quickly responds to severe infections by supplying the body with new immune cells that fight the invading pathogens.
+These mechanisms might one day be used in bone marrow transplants to help rebuild the immune system more quickly.
+Sieweke’s research also showed that some mature immune cells, called macrophages, can divide indefinitely and keep up their numbers by using similar mechanisms as stem cells.
+The hope is that his research will help to activate these mechanisms when regeneration fails or to supply large numbers of macrophages for cellular therapies.
+Sieweke’s role as Humboldt Professor at Technische Universität Dresden will be to position the university more firmly at the interface of immunology and tissue regeneration and to drive new medical applications in this area.

 Nominating University: Technische Universität Dresden